-Section 1.1 What are "network providers" and "covered services"? are doctors and other health care professionals licensed by the state to provide ices and care.
-The term "providers" also includes hospitals and other health care hospitals, an payment and providers to us directly fo roviders" are the doctors and other health care professionals, medical groups, and other health care facilities that have an agreement with us to accept our droup your cost-sharing amount as payment in full.
-We have arranged for these deliver covered services to members in our plan.
-The providers in our network bill or care they give you.
-When you see a network provider, you pay only your share of covered services. □ "Covered services" include all the medical care, health care services, supplies, equipment and prescription drugs that are covered by our plan.
-Your covered services for medical care are listed in the benefits chart in Chapter 4.
-Your covered services for prescription drugs and discussed in Chapter 5.
-Section 1.2 Rasic rules for getting your medical care covered by the plan
+• □ "Providers" are doctors and other health care professionals licensed by the state to provide medical services and care.
+The term "providers" also includes hospitals and other health care facilities.
+"Network providers" are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
+We have arranged for these providers to deliver covered services to members in our plan.
+The providers in our network bill us directly for care they give you.
+When you see a network provider, you pay only your share of the cost for